Carreau/phd-dissertation/parts/roleofactin.rst

       myosin from the actin filament.

-    - ATP molecule is hydrolysed into ADP+Pi, providing energy which is stored into a conformational change of the myosin which effect a recovery stroke.
+    - ATP molecule is hydrolysed into ADP+Pi, providing energy which is stored into a conformational change of the myosin which effects a recovery stroke.

     - Inorganic phosphate is released as the myosin head attaches to the actin